 Starfield Library

-On the other side of the Han River, in the popular Gangnam area of Seoul sits another very popular Instagram Seoul destination.
+On the other side of the Han River, in the popular Gangnam area of Seoul, sits another trendy Instagram Seoul destination.

-It surprised me to see that Starfield Library is inside a shopping mall, COEX Mall.
-But if you follow the instructions provided by Google Maps or Naver Map you’ll have no problem finding it.
+It surprised me that Starfield Library is inside a shopping mall, COEX Mall.
+But if you follow the instructions provided by Google Maps or Naver Maps, you’ll have no problem finding it.

-When I was there the place was packed with teenagers taking tons of pictures or just killing time.
+The place was packed with teenagers taking tons of pictures or just killing time when I was there.

 I suggest going with someone if you want to take the iconic picture on the stairs.
-I only had my tripod with me, thus I had to find a different angle and take my picture either way.
+I only had my tripod, so I had to find a different angle and take my picture either way.

 Bongeunsa Buddhist temple

-The most important Buddhist temple in Korea, dating from more than 1000 years ago, here is where a splash of color will enchant your senses.
+The most important Buddhist temple in Korea, dating back more than 1000 years, is where a splash of color will enchant your senses.

 I loved strolling around the beautiful garden, which I think transformed into an incredibly flower-filled place as soon as Spring came.

-Disconnecting with a cup of flavored tea at the local teahouse is another thing you can do, and the inside of the small temple-like building is just perfect for some great Instagram pictures.
+Another thing you can do is disconnect with a cup of flavored tea at the local teahouse, and the inside of the small temple-like building is perfect for some great Instagram pictures.

 Address: 531 Bongeunsa-ro, Samseong 1(il)-dong, Gangnam-gu, Seoul, South Korea